JamesMcAvoy/PsrRouter/README.md

 This method needs a Request and a Response implemented from PSR interfaces.

 ### Examples
 For this example, I use react/http server and the router.
-I created an other file where I wrote the routes and I include this file in the main program.
-This is a basic to-do list.<br />
+I created an other file where I wrote the routes and I include this file in the main program.<br />
 routing.php :
 ```PHP
 <?php